 COVID-19 has affected everyone from all walks of life, so it’s no surprise that it’s had a huge impact on drug and alcohol abuse treatment.
 Many of those suffering from addiction are left wondering how they can manage rehab and coronavirus safely together.

 What is COVID-19 (Coronavirus)?

 COVID-19, which stands for Coronavirus Disease-2019, is an upper respiratory illness caused by an infection with novel coronavirus.
-Scientists believe this virus was already present in bats, which by consumption infected humans in November 2019 in Wuhan, China.

 COVID-19 can have a range of symptoms.
 The most common symptoms include fever and a dry cough, but it differs from person to person.
 Some people are asymptomatic, which means they don’t have any symptoms at all.
 Others develop acute respiratory distress syndrome, or ARDS, which can cause organ failure, septic shock and death.

 Coronavirus spreads through the air when people are close together.
 The virus travels through small droplets when people breathe, cough, sneeze, etc. Symptoms usually start within 14 days, and you can infect others before you start having symptoms.
 This has made the virus hard to contain.

 There is no cure for COVID-19, and treatment is based on supporting the body and easing symptoms.

 Will the Coronavirus Impact Addiction Treatment?

 - Regularly cleaning the facility and supplies